Golfer‘s Elbow: Cause and Cure

 Golfer‘s elbow (elbow pain) is medically known as medial epicondylitis, a term that describes an inflammatory condition affecting the medial (inside) of the elbow.

 Medial epicondylitis (Golfer’s Elbow) is the result of injury and irritation to the soft tissues on the medial aspect of the elbow.
-Damage to muscles, and tendons that flex the wrist bending it towards the palm.
+Damage to muscles, and tendons (tendonitis) that flex the wrist bending it towards the palm.
 Therefore, injury occurs with powerful movement of wrist and hand in the direction of the palm (flexion).
-However, there are other possible causes for this condition, and we have provided them for your review below:
+However, there are other possible causes for this condition, and we have provided them below for your review below:

 - Lifting or Carrying a heavy suitcase is a sure way of getting a golfer’s elbow